Insights from Learning in Practice

 Observations: High frequency of parallel engagement; shared artifacts drive participation; peer feedback surfaces latent patterns without instructor intervention.

-Signal Topic: Governance Friction
+Signal Topic: Governance Paradox

 Context: Institutional Pilot